smastrom/solid-collapse/README.md

 ## :cyclone: For loops, accordions

-Please check the examples on the [demo website](https://solid-collapse.onrender.com).
+Please check the examples on the [demo website](https://solid-collapse.netlify.app).

 <br />

 ## :no_mouth: Caveats

 1. Assigning a `ref` to Collapse is not possible.
-If you need to access its DOM node, you can call `document.getElementById` inside an `onMount` callback
+If you need to access its DOM node, you can call `document.getElementById` inside an `onMount` callback.

-2. You will have to make your UI compliant by manually implementing [ARIA practices](https://w3c.github.io/aria-practices/examples/) according to your use case.
+2. You will have to make your UI compliant by manually implementing [ARIA practices](https://w3c.github.io/aria-practices/examples/).
+Don't worry any [example](https://solid-collapse.netlify.app) shows how to do that.

 <br />